-Fannie Mae reported today that the Single-Family Serious Delinquency rate declined slightly in February to 1.83% from 1.86% in January.
-The serious delinquency rate is down from 2.27% in February 2014, and this is the lowest level since September 2008.
+Fannie Mae reported that the Single-Family Serious Delinquency rate declined to 1.19% in February, from 1.20% in January.
+The serious delinquency rate is down from 1.52% in February 2016.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.